 2 Agile or new Best Practices: Scrum, Semco, self-organization, etc.

 3 Phenomena: Capacity bottlenecks/traffic jams, tipping points, butterfly effects, etc.

 Open Root Cause Analysis Delivered Answers and Simple Solutions

-Question 1 above became solvable by a single word.
+Question 1 became solvable by a single word.
 An open method, responding to question 2, turned out to have delivered extraordinary results.
 The highly complex communication space of question 3 was bridged for 30,000 employees with a surprisingly simple solution.
 Examples responding to question 4 are available through the sliding pictures at the top of this page.

 Through these experiences and advanced networks, it became obvious that simple solutions and new possibilities for our tough challenges are waiting to be explored.